Starburst for data engineers #

 Starburst Enterprise platform (SEP) is a fast, interactive distributed SQL query engine that decouples compute from data storage.
 SEP lets you query data where it lives, including Hive, Snowflake, MySQL or even proprietary data stores.
 A single SEP query can combine data from all these data sources and more forming a data mesh.

 Starburst can greatly reduce reliance expensive, complex and often brittle ETL frameworks and their pipelines.
 Because it uses data instead of disk to execute queries across the cluster, it’s also fast.
 SEP can pull your landing times forward, and help you meet or beat your SLAs.

 How does this work? #

-SEP comes with 30+ supported enterprise connectors including exclusive connectors not available in open source, providing high performance SQL-based access to most of the data platforms in your organization - such as Teradata, Postgres, and Hive.
-Each data platform is defined as a SEP catalog.
+SEP comes with supported enterprise connectors providing high performance SQL-based access to most of the data platforms in your organization - such as Teradata, Oracle, PostgreSQL, and Hive.
+Each data platform is defined as a catalog.
 Catalogs, in turn, define schemas and their tables.
 Catalogs also, at a minimum, define the connector that SEP uses to connect to that data source:

 Once you have your connection established, many connectors have configuration properties that help you tune the connector’s performance, such as for timeouts, retries and connection limits.